 This is the first preview of the new Datasette plugins mechanism.
 Only two plugin hooks are available so far - for custom SQL functions and custom template filters.
 There's plenty more to come - read the documentation and get involved in the tracking ticket if you have feedback on the direction so far.

-- Fix for sort_desc=sortable_with_nulls test, refs #216 - Fixed #216 paginate correctly when sorting by nullable column - Initial documentation for plugins, closes #213 https://datasette.readthedocs.io/en/latest/plugins.html
+- Fix for sort_desc=sortable_with_nulls test, refs #216 - Fixed #216 paginate correctly when sorting by nullable column https://docs.datasette.io/en/stable/plugins.html